 Many people wish to avoid litigation in divorce, and rightly so.
 Traditional courtroom litigation can be an emotionally trying, expensive and time-consuming process.

 For people who wish to take a different path in divorce, collaborative law may be an appropriate alternative.
-Through collaborative law, parties can settle divorce-related matters out of court with each being represented by an attorney trained in collaborative law.
-The attorneys at Currin, Wuest, Mielke, Paul & Knapp, P.L.L.C. are trained in collaborative law.
+Through the collaborative law process parties can settle divorce-related matters out of court with each being represented by an attorney trained in collaborative law.
+Our trained and experienced collaborative law attorneys work with clients to navigate the divorce process through this alternative method.

 How Does Collaborative Law Work?